copyrightexceptions/copyrightexceptions.eu/content/implementations/NL/info53e.md

 attribution:
 - not required
 otherConditions:
-remarks: "There are corresponding provisions in Article 10(k) of the Neighbouring Rights Act and 5.1(c) of the Database Act<br /><br />The types of use allowed by the second part are a bit unclear.
+remarks: "There are corresponding provisions in Article 10(k) of the Neighbouring Rights Act and 5.1(c) of the Database Act.<br /><br />The types of use allowed by the second part are a bit unclear.
 The Dutch original uses the term 'overnemen' wich does not directly map on any of the standard uses and is probably broader than 'reproduction'"
 link: https://wetten.overheid.nl/jci1.3:c:BWBR0001886&hoofdstuk=I&paragraaf=6&artikel=22
 ---